-- Informal Bid Worksheet
+- Informal Procurement Form

-Farm 2 School is a program to encourage K-12 schools to source the food stuffs needed to feed their students from as local as possible.
+Farm 2 School is a program to encourage K-12 schools to source the foodstuffs needed to feed their students from as local as possible.
 Local foods usually are higher in nutrients because nutritional loss due to shipping is lessened.
 For the same reason, they may be of higher quality as well.
 Purchasing from local sources usually keeps the money circulating in the local economy.
-Schools have also brought in the local producers for nutrition education opportunities with the students to make a stronger connection between the food they eat and the land it was grown on.
+Schools have also brought in local producers for nutrition education opportunities with the students to make a stronger connection between the food they eat and the land it was grown on.

-School kitchens must use proper procurement practices for all food but they can give extra points when awarding contracts for local food items.
+School kitchens must use proper procurement practices for all food, but they can give extra points when awarding contracts for local food items.
 Please see the information above for information on ways to properly procure local foods.